nodemcu/nodemcu-firmware/docs/en/flash.md

 - `bin/0x00000.bin` to 0x00000
 - `bin/0x10000.bin` to 0x10000

-If you're using 512k bytes flash, you should flash:

-- `bin/0x7c000.bin` to 0x7c000

-If you're using 4M bytes flash, you should flash:

-- `bin/0x3fc000.bin` to 0x3fc000
+Also, in some special circumstances, such as:

+- this is your first time using esp8266 based hardware
+- you want upgrade firmware
+- you want downgrade firmware
+- you want change firmware
+- you got ``rf_cal[0] !=0x05,is 0xFF`` error when boot
+- the boards reboot again and again
+- you can not connect some AP that you have successfully connected

+you may need to flash `esp_init_data_default.bin`(RF & SoC configuration) to various addresses on the flash (depending on flash size and type), see [below](#upgrading-firmware).

+And, in below circumstances, such as:

+- you want upgrade firmware
+- you want downgrade firmware
+- you want let esp8266 forget Wi-Fi SSID and PASSWORD

-Also, in some special circumstances, you may need to flash `blank.bin` or `esp_init_data_default.bin` to various addresses on the flash (depending on flash size and type), see [below](#upgrading-from-sdk-09x-firmware).
+you may need to flash `blank.bin`(Wi-Fi configuration) to various addresses on the flash (depending on flash size and type), see [below](#upgrading-firmware).

 ## Upgrading Firmware